Lynn Arner

 Professor Arner guest-edited a special issue of Exemplaria and has published a series of articles on late medieval English literature.

 Preceding her appointment at Brock, Professor Arner held a visiting faculty post for several years at the University of Pittsburgh.
-Professor Arner enjoys teaching at Brock in part because she grew up in this geographical region.
+Professor Arner enjoys teaching at Brock in part because she grew up in this region.

 Chaucer, Gower, and the Vernacular Rising: Poetry and the Problem of the Populace after 1381.
 University Park, PA: Penn State University Press, 2013.